cae-west/SciaticaSisters-API/docs/tutorials/log-first-activity.md

       }
       ```

-5. Click **Send** to make the request.
+4. Click **Send** to make the request.

-6. The system returns the complete new exercise log with an assigned ID.
+5. The system returns the complete new exercise log with an assigned ID.
 Note that the system automatically
 generates the `id` field.
+You've just created your first data point for tracking a user's recovery.

     ```json
     {